Resume Sample Philippines 2023 [Free Downloadable Templates]

 Sample Qualifications Summary:

 This resume section states in two to three sentences why you want a specific position in the company.
 Using a career objective on a resume is ideal for fresh graduates, entry-level candidates, and career switchers with little or no relevant work experience.

 This resume intro combines the qualifications summary and career objective.
 The professional profile can be either a bullet-point list or a brief paragraph.

 Use a professional profile if you are applying for a position in the same industry, have particular expertise, and have a significant career achievement to highlight.

 Sample Professional Profile:

 d.
 Professional Summary

-In two to three sentences, this section highlights the top skills, experience, and achievements in your career.
+This section highlights the top skills, experience, and achievements in your career in two to three sentences.
 It may also mention the job title and years of experience.

-A professional summary works for experienced and skilled candidates, as it allows them to showcase their most important qualifications.
+A professional summary works for experienced and skilled candidates, allowing them to showcase their most important qualifications.